aaronbates/project-guidelines/css/css-guidelines.md

 The [Inverted Triangle (ITCSS)](http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) method is one recommended method to organise project files.

-*Note: ITCSS more specifically relates to CSS using preprocessers such as SASS, but can be applied to pure CSS projects too, especially when using a build tool such as [webpack](https://webpack.js.org) or Gulp (see [webpack guidelines](../webpack/webpack-guidelines.md)).*
+*Note: ITCSS more specifically relates to CSS using preprocessers such as Sass, but can be applied to pure CSS projects too, especially when using a build tool such as [webpack](https://webpack.js.org) or Gulp (see [webpack guidelines](../webpack/webpack-guidelines.md)).*

 Split the codebase into the following layers: